InjectiveLabs/docs/source/includes/_overview.md

   - The gas costs are currently very small.
 20K transactions will cost about 1 INJ.
   - You can set the recipient_fee to any of your own wallet addresses since you are in essence your own relayer saving you about 40% of all fees.

+**Note that trading from the default subaccount (0) will cost roughly 15% more gas.
+API traders can use other subaccounts to trade, read [here](https://injective.notion.site/The-new-trading-logic-to-be-introduced-in-v1-10-8b422f7bec6c4cac96459d558e917b6d) for more information on this increase.**

 ## Mark Price Margin Requirement

 ```